dspereira/42Cursus-transcendence/README.md

 # ft_transcendence
-This project is an integral part of the 42Lisboa curriculum and aims to create a web application to permit users register/login
+This project is an integral part of the 42Lisboa curriculum and aims to create a web application that allows users to register, log in, add friends, chat, play Pong, and participate in tournaments.
+In this project, we have the flexibility to choose from multiple modules to build the application.
+Detailed information about each module is available in the project’s subject.
+Below, there is a section listing all the chosen [modules](#modules).

 For more info see the [subject](https://github.com/dspereira/42Cursus-transcendence/blob/improve-readme/en.subject.pdf).